-One of the most common issues faced by software testing service companies and all others testing mobile applications with Selenium is the focusing issue.
+One of the most common error while working with selenium faced by software testing service companies and all others testing mobile applications with Selenium is the focusing issue.
 While interacting with web, the users need to find the web content.
-The scenario can be better understood with the help of a login example.
+A login example can help us better understand the scenario.

 Syntax for Find Element